Dorit Kemsley On Being Labeled As A Gossiper: ‘I Do Like To Talk’ After ‘RHOBH’ Drama

-Dorit Kemsley is brand new to The Real Housewives of Beverly Hills and she’s learning that everything she says will be recorded and possibly thrown back in her face.
+Dorit Kemsley is brand new to The Real Housewives of Beverly Hills, and she’s learning that everything she says will be recorded and possibly thrown back in her face.
 And even though this is a reality for her these days, Kemsley may have been influenced by Lisa Vanderpump’s comments.
 This is clear in her opinions about the ladies.
-It’s no secret that Dorit and Vanderpump are great friends and that Vanderpump probably opened up to Kemsley last year after their dramatic trip to Dubai.
+It’s no secret that Dorit and Vanderpump are great friends, and Vanderpump probably opened up to Kemsley last year after their dramatic trip to Dubai.
 But at the time, Dorit may not have been planning on filming The Real Housewives of Beverly Hills this year.

-According to a new Bravo report, Dorit Kemsley is now revealing that she may have talked too much since she is already rattling some feathers on the show.
-In fact, within a few episodes, Dorit has already said things about Eileen Davidson and Lisa Rinna that has resulted in some confrontations and some assumptions, but Dorit seems happy to have worked out their issues.
+According to a new Bravo report, Dorit Kemsley revealed that she might have talked too much since she is already ruffling some feathers on the show.
+In fact, within a few episodes, Dorit had already said things about Eileen Davidson and Lisa Rinna that resulted in some confrontations and some assumptions, but Dorit seems happy to have worked out their issues.

 Dorit Kemsley Questions Eden Sassoon for Putting Pills in a Smoothie in ‘The Real Housewives of Beverly… https://t.co/LqqzbFMDfv #trends pic.twitter.com/aSQMBINsX8